chloebrett/moo-deng/README.md

 ## Wait so what does this software even do then?

-* Sorts your cards to give you the one you're most likely to forget first, based off a [sophisticated ML algorithm built on years of research](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm)
+- Sorts your cards to give you the one you're most likely to forget first, based off a [sophisticated ML algorithm built on years of research](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm)
-* Lets you decide what probability of recall you want to aim for (default is 90% which is a good balance between learning lots of new cards but not forgetting everything)
+- Lets you decide what probability of recall you want to aim for (default is 90% which is a good balance between learning lots of new cards but not forgetting everything)
-* Handles all the maths behind this as well as persisting all the card data to/from a file
+- Handles all the maths behind this as well as persisting all the card data to/from a file
-* Exposes everything via a super simple CLI
+- Exposes everything via a super simple CLI

 ## How does the algorithm work?

 See https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm for the details.
 Briefly:

-* Model human memory as a "forgetting curve"
+- Model human memory as a "forgetting curve"
-* Aim to show you cards just before you forget them
+- Aim to show you cards just before you forget them
-* Fit each card to a model corresponding to memory stability (estimated number of days for recall to drop from 100% to 90%), intrinsic difficulty (some cards are harder than others), and recall probability (derived from stability + days since last shown)
+- Fit each card to a model corresponding to memory stability (= estimated number of days for recall to drop from 100% to 90%), intrinsic difficulty (= unitless value from 1-10 corresponding to how hard a card is to learn; some cards are harder than others), and recall probability (derived from stability and days since last shown)
-* Factor in your feedback on each card flip (again, hard, good, easy) to update the stability and difficulty values each time
+- Factor in your feedback on each card flip (again, hard, good, easy) to update the stability and difficulty values each time
-* Show you the cards you're most likely to be on the cusp of forgetting
+- Show you the cards you're most likely to be on the cusp of forgetting based on the recall probability

+# Usage advice

+Make smaller cards!
+See this HN comment: https://news.ycombinator.com/item?id=39002138

+Don't be afraid to try to learn complex things with SRS - it's not just for rote memorization of foreign language vocabulary or medical terms like some believe.
+You can use it to help with understanding [mathematics](https://cognitivemedium.com/srs-mathematics), [research papers](https://augmentingcognition.com/ltm.html), [programming languages](https://sive.rs/srs), etc. I've personally used it for building a knowledge foundation in computability theory, remembering advanced Bash commands, and understanding the swathe of internal tools in my workplace and the relationships between them.

+# Limitations

+Currently the algorithm just uses the default params (which are determined from the model pre-trained on 200 million+ review logs), and doesn't self optimize over the user's own review history.
+This is still an improvement over SM-2, but the obvious next step would be to implement this optimization.